KDM Electrical Enclosure with Window

 Its window makes a visual inspection or viewing the content of the electrical enclosure easier without opening.
 Thus, with KDM Electrical Enclosure with Windows, you have an unrestricted view of the gauges or electrical components.

-Unlike the electrical enclosure with glass window, KDM Electrical Enclosure with Polycarbonate Window is shatterproof, impact resistant and self-extinguishing.
+Unlike the electrical enclosure with a glass window, KDM Electrical Enclosure with Polycarbonate Window is shatterproof, impact-resistant, and self-extinguishing.

-As a leading electrical enclosure manufacturer, KDM Steel has over 2300 different designs of the electrical enclosure with a polycarbonate window.
-Our technical team can design electrical enclosure with windows featuring sub-panels for mounting, different finishes such as galvanized, powder coated or mirror-polished for long service.
+As a leading electrical enclosure manufacturer, KDM Steel has over 2300 different designs of electrical enclosure with a polycarbonate window.
+Our technical team can design electrical enclosures with windows featuring sub-panels for mounting, different finishes such as galvanized, powder-coated, or mirror-polished for long service.